movsesyanpv/qr-clock/README.md

 # QR-Clock :clock1:

-This useless repo aims to displays a clock with QR codes.
+This useless repo aims to displays a clock with QR codes in ISO format.

 > Every moment is unique, isn't it?